Open-EO/openeo-udf/README.rst

 The installation was tested on ubuntu 16.04 and 18.04.
 It requires python3.6  and pip3.
 It will install several python3 libraries like pygdal [#pygdal]_, pytorch [#pytorch]_, scikit-learn [#scikit]_, tensorflow [#tensorflow]_ and other libraries that require additional development files on the host system.
+The python3 message pack library [#messagepack]_ is used for binary serialization support in the REST interface

 .. rubric:: Footnotes